Hoyg/azuredevopslabs/labs/vstsextend/tomcat/readme.md

 ## Exercise 1: Creating Azure Web App and MySQL database

-1. Click the below button to provision a Website and MySQL Database together to start developing even faster.
+1. Click on the below button to provision a Website and MySQL Database together to start developing even faster.

     [![Tomcat Configuration](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.WebSiteMySQLDatabase){:target="_blank"}

 1. This template provides two MySQL options :

     - **Azure Database for MySQL** provides a managed database service for app development. ***You will choose this option.***
-    - **MySQL In app** is an App Service feature where MySQL database is created for your web app.
-In this scenario, MySQL server is running on the same instance side by side with your web server hosting the site.
+    - **MySQL In app** is an App Service feature whereas MySQL database is created for your web app.
+In this scenario, MySQL server is running on the same instance, side by side with your web server hosting the site.
 This is recommended for development purposes and has no additional cost.

     ![Create Web App+MySQL](images/createwebappmysql.png)